How Can I Clean Up Old Criminal Records?

 Expungement involves the physical destruction/deletion of a record, in whole or part.
 It will not show up in nearly any background check.
 However, a confidential copy of the record will continue to exist and will be accessible only to the Florida Department of Law Enforcement.

 Whether you want to seal or expunge your record, you should know that this is a lengthy and complex process.
 Handling it on your own would be very difficult.
-The good news is that working with an experienced criminal defense lawyer can greatly simplify the process and increase your chances of a successful outcome.
+The good news is that working with an experienced criminal defense lawyer in Miami can greatly simplify the process and increase your chances of a successful outcome.

 Not All Records Are Eligible For Sealing Or Expungement